 Under Proposition 64, it is still a crime to do any of the following:

-- Operating a cannabis business without a license
+- Operate a cannabis business without a license

 - Possess more cannabis than the legal limits above

 - Grow more cannabis than the legal limits above

 - Consume cannabis in public (similar to alcohol)

 - Drive with an open container of cannabis

 - Give cannabis to minors (under 21)

 - Possess cannabis as a minor for recreational use (under 21)

 As pioneers of California’s cannabis laws, the attorneys of Manzuri Law have defended thousands of clients in both Federal and State court who were charged and accused of cannabis crimes.
 Due to their practiced expertise, Manzuri Law has the highest success rates in the state for acquittals, plea agreements, and dismissals in cannabis cases.
 Book a consultation today to discuss your case.